meobilivang/phase-1-vtdc-vtnet/wordpress-deploy-docker.md

 ## **Author:** *Julian (Phong) Ng.*
 **Date of issue**: *May 4th 2021*

 > My first doc & take-home project at **Viettelnet**.
 Enjoy reading :smile_cat:.
-Feel free to contact me if you find anuthing need to be edited!
+Feel free to contact me if you find anything needs to be edited!

 ## Requirements:
 **1. System**: